FALL-2025-CSI-106-01/AI-free-devcontainer-base/README.md

-# dev-container-base
+# AI-free-devcontainer-base
-This is to make the base dev container for an Introduction to Computing with python course.
+This is to make the base dev container for an Introduction to Computing with Python (3.11) course.

 It turns of the majority of the auto complete functions in VS code.